BERLIN INTERNSHIP SEMINAR: WORKING CULTURES, URBAN CULTURES

 Grade Breakdown and Deadlines

 Class participation: 30%

 This class will address the practicalities of commencing your respective internships.
-We will go over the internship documents for the semester: the “Internship Agreement” and the “Internship Time Sheet.”
-This class also addresses the course content, pedagogical goals, and grading requirements.
+We will go over the internship documents for the semester: the “Internship Guidelines,” your “Internship Agreement,” and the “Internship Time Sheet.”
+This class addresses the course content, pedagogical goals, and grading requirements too.
 You will also be introduced to the website accompanying this class, as well as the internship journal.
 No readings are required for this session.

 - Excerpt from Ross Perlin’s Intern Nation (2011).
 23-41.

 - Madeleine Schwartz, “Opportunity Costs: The True Price of Internships,” Dissent Winter 2013.

 What did you know about Berlin before coming here?
 What were your associations?
 What do you know about Berlin now?
 What makes Berlin ‘the place to be,’ as one of its marketing slogans claims?
 How can what you now know about the city be related to the two assigned texts?
 Give it a title and add at least one image/video (a photo you took, a drawing, a short clip from YouTube, etc.) to illustrate your piece.
 Post it to the course website by midnight September 17 latest.
 500 words.